narendra3003/Expense_Ease_JavaProject/README.md

 4) Budget tab helps user to limit their expenses categorywise about which the user would be reminded when their transactions exceed their set budget for a category.
 5) User-friendly & interactive User interface.

+### Tech Stack :-
+1) Frontend :- Scene Builder,  CSS

+2) Backend :- Java, JavaFX Libraries

+3) Database :- MySQL

-### Team-Members contributed in this project :-
+### Team Members that contributed in this project :-
 1) Narendra Dukhande

-2) Lenoy Geo Thomas
+3) Lenoy Geo Thomas

-3) Sanchita Warade
+5) Sanchita Warade

-4) Saifuddin Syed
+7) Saifuddin Syed